Keeping a current backup of your WordPress site is vital. But do you really need to include everything in your backup?

 And why should you exclude these?

-Cache Plugin Data Directories – In general, it is best to exclude any cache data directory as there is little point in restoring or migrating such a directory (tree) as it will be rebuilt anyway.
+Data Directories from Caching plugins – In general, it is best to exclude any cache data directory as there is little point in restoring or migrating such a directory (tree) as it will be rebuilt anyway.
 Additionally, some such directory trees can contain tens of thousands of files which may not be a huge data size, but massive effort just to read them all.

 Directories with Temporary Files – Similar are directories that may not be true cache directories, but may contain temporary files or files which cannot be read.
 BackupBuddy is good at halting a backup if a file to be included in a backup cannot be read, so as not to create a backup that might be missing something that is expected to be present.